Loading, please wait...

 The average costs and materials associated with this project include:

 (per square foot)

-Cost to stain a deck may vary depending on the state or city.
+Cost to stain a deck varies greatly by region.
 Get free estimates from deck, patio and porch contractors in your city.